amihaiemil/amihaiemil.github.io/_posts/2020-04-15-the-fdd-methodology.md

 You need to call a third-party HTTP endpoint to read some data about your ``User``.
 Naturally, you should encapsulate this part in a mockable module and only expose the necessary interfaces to your own code.
 You decide to **fuck it**: just pull in [Jersey Web Client](https://eclipse-ee4j.github.io/jersey.github.io/documentation/latest/client.html) and start making HTTP Requests right there, right away.
 Of course, you didn't really need Jersey because there are already a few other HTTP Client libraries in your classpath (see "Dependencies") -- again, **fuck it**.
 Don't forget to catch and silently swallow any annoying ``IOException``.

+# Exceptions

+As suggested just above, in the FDD methodology exception handling is as straight-forward as it can be.
+Instead of bothering everyone with checked exceptions, just **fuck it**, catch them and deal with them yourself.
+In this regard, the following construct is quite common:

+{% highlight java %}
+try {
+    this.service.execute();
+} catch (Exception ex) {
+    //nothing to do
+}
+{% endhighlight %}

+Clean code, easily understandable, no headaches.

 # DI and Persistence